msancheza/xctopus-core/README.md

 ![Xctopus Adaptive Knowledge Architecture](assets/architecture.jpg)

 Xctopus is built on an Adaptive Knowledge Architecture by Layers, where each layer acts as a specialized component that evolves based on domain characteristics.
-Currently, Layer 1 (Clustering & Fusion) is fully implemented, optimized, and empirically validated.
+Layer 1 (Clustering) and Layer 2/3 (Reactive Orchestration) are now implemented.

 ### Core Principles